jdyen/buds/data/README.md

 - `BA`: (not used in analyses) the basal area of each species in mm.
 - `CA`: (not used in analyses) the canopy area of each species in mm.
 - `SPECIES`: the full species name.
-- 'STEMCOUNTS': count variable, the number of stems of each species, back-calculated from STEMCATS.
+- `STEMCOUNTS`: count variable, the number of stems of each species, back-calculated from STEMCATS.